Getting a THUMP from a WIMP: Discussion and Conclusions

 This model provides a connection between ultra heavy DM and GeV-scale mediators.
 Hence, our proposal motivates DM-nucleon cross-sections that are within reach of the next generation direct detection experiments as well as GeV-scale mediators that can be probed at accelerators.
 Our scenario takes advantage of the various complementary methods of searching for DM, at both the cosmic and intensity frontiers.
 We further point out that the model discussed here may be extended to other examples such as a scalar mediator, which would give different phenomenology, however, we leave this for future work.

-\textbf{Acknowledgements} We would like to thank David Curtin, Can Kilic, Michele Papucci, Arvind Rajaraman, Josh Ruderman, Tim Tait, Sean Tulin and Neal Weiner for very helpful discussions.
+\textbf{Acknowledgements} We would like to thank David Curtin, Can Kilic, Michele Papucci, Arvind Rajaraman, Josh Ruderman, Tim Tait, Sean Tulin, Neal Weiner, and Yue Zhao for very helpful discussions.
 We would also like to thank Yu-Dai Tsai for very helpful correspondence regarding the dark photon bounds and projections.
 This work is supported by the United States Department of Energy under Grant Contract DE-SC0012704.